underscoreio/essential-scala/src/pages/implicits/enrichment.md

 }
 ~~~

-Implement an enrichment so we can use this type class via ` triple equal (`===`) method.
+Implement an enrichment so we can use this type class via a triple equal (`===`) method.
 For example, if the correct implicits are in scope the following should work.

 ~~~ scala
 "abcd".===("ABCD") // Assumes case-insensitive equality implicit